tiffon/jaeger-ui/design/plexus-layers.md

     return {
       // this className will be merged with the className from the <EdgesLayer>
       className: 'is-marked',
+      // Override the `markerEnd` ID to show the arrow styled with
+      // `.Ddg--edgeMarkerEnd is-marked`
       markerEnd: renderUtils.getLocalId('markedArrow'),
     }
   }
+  // The className will simply be what is specified on the `EdgesLayer`,
+  // "DdgGraph--edge", and the markerEnd will be the default ID for
+  // the markerEnd.
   return null;
 }